Alternative Learning Center (ALC)

 The program emphasis of TAP is to provide a supportive academic environment based on a partnership between students and staff.
 However, students are expected to take primary responsibility for their own success and are allowed varied opportunities to suit different learning styles.

-Students must meet criteria established by the State of Minnesota (MS 124D.68 Subd.
+Students must meet criteria established by the State of Minnesota (Minnesota Statute 124D.68 Subd.
 2) for admission into an Alternative Learning Program.
 Students are selected for TAP on a case-by-case basis through application and interview process.

 Communications, Social Studies, Health, Physical Education, Technology Education, Business Education, Art and/or Music, Math, Science, On-the-Job Training and Work Experience.